Soumi-GhoshN/jcms.github.io/_posts/2023-09-01-ahmed-abouelkomsan.markdown

 # June 5th, 2024: Ahmed Abouelkomsan

-On Wednesday, June 5th, 2024 from 3 pm to 4 pm we will host a seminar by **Ahmed Abouelkomsan** from **Massachusetts Institute of Technology**.
+On Wednesday, June 5th, 2024 from 3:30 pm to 4:30 pm we will host a seminar by **Ahmed Abouelkomsan** from **Massachusetts Institute of Technology**.

+Fika will be served before the event, at 3 pm.

 ## Title